 At the same time as producing the ASF data grids an equivalently sized grid of ASF measurement errors, one error value per ASF grid cell, should be produced.
 This should be published alongside the ASF data for use within a user’s receiver.
 The ASF error data will be used in RAIM type integrity equations as one component of a Horizontal Protection Level (HPL) computation.

-Recommended reading: XXXX

 ASF Data Validation